-CEMSIS Data shows that families rate their experience at Our Lady of the Way substantially higher than the CEM school average across 5 of the 7 parameters.
+CEMSIS Data used in the 2020 School Review shows that families rate their experience at Our Lady of the Way substantially higher than the CEM school average across 5 of the 7 parameters.
 Particular strengths are No Barriers to Engagement, School Fit, School Climate, Student Safety and Communication.